 This is the possible justification that I’m most ambivalent about.

-The argument runs that it’s important to teach medieval history at KS3 because some events and people are part of popular culture and therefore students’ confidence and self-esteem is enhanced if they recognise and understand references to ‘famous events’.
+The argument runs that it’s important to teach medieval history at KS3 because some events and people are part of popular culture and therefore students’ confidence and self-esteem will be enhanced if they recognise and understand references to these ‘famous events’.
 Similarly, having heard of Magna Carta etc can be seen as a sign of being well-educated, another cause for enhanced self-esteem.
 I’ve most often felt the pull of this argument when teaching undergraduates who clearly felt a sense of relief and satisfaction when they realised how and when an event fitted into their own wobbly and vague mental timeline.

 • It leads to very conservative choices of content and fails to encourage cultural and geographical variety in the curriculum.
-It discourages coverage of new areas of history being researched by historians.
+It discourages coverage of new areas of history being researched by historians

 • It may lead to coverage of events in isolation and so doesn’t build overviews and connections across time – achieving this requires far more thoughtful teaching than simply covering events in order

 • It makes challenging students’ preconceptions about the period and its people harder as the majority of such cultural references relate to war, violence and disasters.
-Such references only deepen inaccurately negative perceptions of the period.
+Such references only deepen inaccurately negative perceptions of the period

 • Does one lesson on a topic at the age of 12 lead to long-lasting retention of knowledge?
 For most of us it doesn’t.
-Regular revisiting of key events later in KS3 within the context of continuing themes has more chance of achieving this but many so-called items of ‘historical general knowledge’ may not be the most important items for inclusion in such themes.
+Regular revisiting of key events later in KS3 within the context of continuing themes has more chance of achieving this but many so-called items of ‘historical general knowledge’ may not be the most important items for inclusion in such themes

-So, lots of caveats but it’s still an aim worth debating.
+So, lots of caveats but it’s an aim worth debating.
 Should a department construct a list of such individual pieces of knowledge, the better to decide whether they are worth coverage?

 There are of course, other justifications which are, perhaps, so obvious that they donít need detailing: